 Steve has extensive experience of the UK Research Councils.
 He has worked for BBSRC since 1994 and previously for predecessor Research Councils and associated institutes.

 Before becoming Deputy Chief Executive, Steve was BBSRC's Executive Director, with particular responsibility for funding policy, including the Research Councils UK project on reform of the Dual Support system, resource management, large capital projects and operations.
-His professional background is in finance and audit; he is Fellow of the Chartered Institute of Management Accountants and a Fellow of the Institute of Internal Auditors.
+He is a Fellow of the Society of Biology, the Chartered Institute of Management Accountants and the Institute of Internal Auditors.

 As Deputy Chief Executive and Chief Operating Officer, Steve's responsibilities include:

-- chairing BBSRC's Strategic Executive Group and guiding policy and implementation
+- chairing BBSRC's Operational Executive Group and guiding policy and implementation

 - deputising for CEO and ensuring effective and efficient operations